TIMELINE-India's moves to curb iron ore exports, mining

 July 31 -- Yediyurappa resigns as Karnataka chief minister.

 Aug.
-26 -- The top court extends the mining ban to Tumkur
+26 -- The top court extends mining ban to Tumkur and

 Dec.
 12 -- India's top iron ore producing state, Odisha,